Generic name: meningococcal conjugate vaccine [ me-NIN-je-KOK-al-KON-je-gate-vax-EEN ]

 Before taking this medicine

-You should not receive Menactra if you have ever had an allergic reaction to a meningococcal or a diphtheria vaccine.
+You may not be able to receive Menactra if you've ever had an allergic reaction to a meningococcal, diphtheria, or tetanus vaccine.

 How is Menactra given?